Melissamij/nomade-dreamer-blog/_drafts/bali-where-to-go.md

 But today you cannot miss it.
 Canggu has it all !

-Perfect beaches to learn to surf & chill, yoga centers, the best cafés on the island, beach club, coolest boutique and amazing hotels / villas.&nbsp;
+Perfect beaches to learn to surf & chill, yoga, the best cafés on the island, beach club, coolest boutique and amazing hotels / villas.&nbsp;

-But you need to be ready for heavy trafic, chaos as well haha.&nbsp;
+It's my favorite area of Bali but it's not everyone cup of tea as it's quiet busy.&nbsp;

 ![](/uploads/img-9851.JPG){: width="3024" height="4032"}